All Episodes

 The double standard in her case is nauseating.

-Um and it's just part of the hate Trump psychosis.
+And it's just part of the hate Trump psychosis.

-Our news roundup coming up, then Laura Trump and Amy Kramer will check in with us straight ahead.
+If you want to be a part of the program, our news roundup coming up, then Laura Trump and Amy Kramer will check in with us straight ahead.

-Um how is that flying with progressives?
+How is that flying with progressives?

 It should not be about elections.

-And so I believe that that our decision on impeachment should be based in our constitutional responsibilities and duties and not in elections or polling.
+And so I believe that our decision on impeachment should be based in our constitutional responsibilities and duties and not in elections or polling.

-So, how real is that progressive frustration that Speaker Pelosi has said, at least so far, and she seems to be really holding a line that she's not ready to do that.
+So how real is that progressive frustration that Speaker Pelosi has said, at least so far?

 I think it's quite real.

-What what have you told her about this?
+What have you told her about this?

 You're saying you, women of America, you don't deserve bodily autonomy.